+The Fund is actively managed.
 The benchmark is a target which the Fund seeks to outperform.
-The composite index has been chosen as the Fund's benchmark as it best reflects the scope of the Fund's investment policy.
-The benchmark does not constrain the Fund's portfolio construction.
+The index has been chosen as the Fund's target benchmark as it best reflects the scope of the Fund's investment policy.
+The target benchmark is used solely to measure the Fund's performance and does not constrain the Fund's portfolio construction.